 The Presidential Award for Excellence in Teaching recognizes outstanding pedagogical achievement by a Brown University graduate student.
 The Graduate School will bestow up to four awards.
-Each year, the awards and honoraria are given out at the University Awards ceremony, which is held in early May.
+Each year, the awards and honoraria are given out at the University Awards ceremony.

 - Teaching that influences, motivates and inspires students to learn and fosters independent learning.
 Indicated by the graduate student's feedback to students on class assignments and how this feedback is consonant with course goals, or through statements regarding the graduate student's pedagogical technique.